APonce911/jekyll-mywebsite/_drafts/scala_sumary.md

    </code>
   </pre>

   IMPORTANT!
-Always use "" on strings.
+Strings on Scala are different from ruby, which accepts both '' and "".
+On Scala always use "" for strings.